 Monitoring, airway management, and emergency equipment are required.
 Also, specific medication and administration materials such as IV catheters, IV solutions, and IV administration sets are required.
 Each participant in the IV sedation course has an equipment/supply list and sources for these supplies and the specific regulatory requirements in the participant's jurisdiction.

 The team should be involved in the training process.
-While only a certified, trained individual should administer the sedation, the team should supports the administrator with supplies, sterile procedures, and patient management techniques.
+While only a trained, permitted individual should administer the sedation, the team should supports the administrator with supplies, sterile procedures, and patient management techniques.
 Most states require that one or more trained individuals be present in the operatory during IV sedation.